tradovate/example-api-js/tutorial/WebSockets/EX-6-Heartbeats/README.md

 }
 ```

+This is quite nearly the same code, except we replaced our `onopen` function with the WSHelper's `request`.
+Now we don't have to clutter up
-And back in `app.js` we can use our `WSHelper`.
-Add the import statement to the top of the file, and this code to the end of the file.
+our `app.js` file.
+Back in `app.js` we can use our `WSHelper` module.
+We'll add the import statement to the top of the file, and some code
+to the end of the file:

 ```javascript
 import { WSHelper } from './socket.js'